mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 the base, they can confirm the destination is sensible, and send the patrol on their way.

+### 3.j.
+Expanding capability (Yes, it scales)

 After successfully running RadioActiv8 as one of several dozen activities at a state-wide scout event, and getting great feedback, we were keen to find other uses for this platform.
-For example, each base only has intelligence on a card, but what if the base was an activity base, that had a task to complete?
+For example, each base only has intelligence on a card, but what if the base was an activity base that had a task to complete?

-RadioActiv8 would work really well at distributing Youth members to different activities, and so we began putting together ideas as to how this application would work to facilitate management of a Scouting event, rather than just being an activity itself.
+RadioActiv8 would work really well for distributing Youth members to different activities, and so we began putting together ideas as to how this application would work to facilitate management of a Scouting event, rather than just being an activity for its own sake.

 ---

+--- We are here ---

-4. Star Trek: Survival (2022, 2024)
+### 4. Star Trek: Survival (2022, 2024)

-The best way to teach a young person (or anyone, really) is to make it fun.
+The best way to teach a young person (or anyone, really) is to make it fun <ins>and engaging</ins>.
 The more fun the activity, the less obstruction to focus and learning.
 Immersion of experience, much like chocolate on vegetables, is a great way to discover new skills and explore self-capability without feeling the burden of pressure to learn.

-To that end, we have devliered not one, but two [_Star Trek:
+To that end, we have devlivered not one, but two [_Star Trek:
 Survival_'s](https://startreksurvival.tech/), "an _immersive_ adventure
 experience for all Scouting Members".
-This website forms our third app in our trenchcoat.
+This website forms the third app in our trenchcoat.

 We have supported many STEM-based activities at conventional Scouting events,